joedski/musings/Vue General/Journal 2019-05-24 - Keyed Requests, Options, and Other Things Derived Therefrom.md

 > NOTE: As noted somewhere above, I ended up just using a record rather than tuple+record, because dealing with only one shape is much easier and records are more obvious.
 KISS is its own reward.
 (The band or the principle?
 You decide.)

 > NOTE 2: Most of the funny typing below didn't get used.
+(It was fun, though.)
 The most I did was `TConfig extends RequestConfig` because that's really about all we need to do.
 By maintaining literal/const types and using that `extends` constraint, we get both an enforce shape and exact types.
 Score.

 ```
 // TODO: This type.